yannvanhalewyn/dotfiles/TIL/networking.md

 ## Subnets

 Sometimes you'd want a bunch of addresses on the HOST side, eg: 192.0.10.[0-20] has 20 addresses on the host side.
 192.0.10.0 reaches that network and then proceeds to find the machine on that subnet.
 A part of the address would then be the network side, and a part host.
-Most of the times you'd have 3 bits network side, and 1 bit host side.
+Most of the times you'd have 3 bytes network side, and 1 byte host side.
 This is a class C network, and you can have 256 machines on it.
 If you were lucky enough you could have gotten a class A network: only 1 byte network, and 3 host side meaning 24 bits of machines (millions of machines on a network).
 Some class B's exist in the middle.

 The network portion of the IP is called the *netmask*, which you bitwise AND with the IP to get the network number out of it.
 Class C might look like: 255.255.255.0, bitwise AND with 192.0.2.12 gives you 192.0.2.0, the network address for the subnet.
 Since we were also running out of class C networks, you could have something like this as subnet mask: 255.255.255.252, which is 30 bits of network and 2 bits of host allowing 4 hosts on the network.